-GPC SIPP Ltd, previously known as Guardian Pension Consultants Ltd, was a SIPP provider who reportedly administered around 3,200 SIPPs and had client assets totalling over £130m.
+GPC SIPP Ltd, previously known as Guardian Pension Consultants Ltd, was a SIPP provider.
+They reportedly administered around 3,200 SIPPs and had client assets totalling over £130m.

 GPC SIPP Ltd went into administration as a result of some of the failed investments associated with its SIPPs, such as: